Contents

 Update: Two of Chiang Mai’s longest running shopping malls unfortunately closed during the difficult times of 2020-2022, leaving just 4 major shopping centres.

-Maya Shopping Mall Chiang Mai
+Maya Shopping Mall - Nimman

-Weekdays: 11am – 9pm
+Opening Times Weekdays: 11am - 9pm Weekends: 10am - 9pm (Directions)

 Built in 2014, Maya Mall is a 5 storey, super modern shopping centre on the corner of Huay Kaew road.
 Right next to the hipster district of Nimmanhaem, its a perfect day time activity featuring fashion boutiques, Western & Japanese restaurants, a vibrant food court and an awesome free co-working space.